 Time is has changed, everything we know had in some way changed and the format of CV is not left behind.
 Though there are no known origins of where or how this format began but we have with time saw how little subtraction and addition were made to the format of a CV.

 - Academic Qualification

 This is how a typical CV is arranged and maybe the major reasons why your CV does not attract interviews.
 I’m not faulting or of the opinion that this format is wrong, but to show you another way, a better way to present or advertise yourself through your CV without experience or the required qualifications.

 This better way is called the Preferential Format showing your qualities over quantities.
-Pointing out your best assets first before other information.
+Point out your best assets first before other information.